Your comment may need to be approved before it will appear on the site. Thanks for waiting. First time commenting? Please review the Comment Policy.

 When you say place the tenderloin in a roasting pan and add the broth and wine, does this mean the meat is or isn’t sitting in the broth/wine?
 Is the meat on a rack over the fliuds or can this be done in a cassarole dish?

 Hi Shane, just put the tenderloins directly in the roasting pan (no rack) and add the liquid.
 It’s only two cups, which will spread out in the roasting pan so just the bottom part of the tenderloins will be covered with liquid.
-You should use a metal roasting pan because it has better heat transfer and the tenderloins are only in the oven for 10 minutes.
+You should use a metal roasting pan because it has better heat transfer.

 This was delicious!
 But like others, I had to cook it 25 minutes for it to get to 140 degrees.
 Not a big deal, just keep it in mind if you’re trying to coordinate dishes.